 Applying for child support

-If you meet the requirements, you can apply for a formula assessment or register an agreement you've made with the other parent.
+If you meet the requirements, you can apply for a formula assessment or register a voluntary agreement you've made with the other parent.

 Apply for child support - formula assessment